-- Around 10,000 new dwellings are expected to be built in the district before 2030 - A new-build home in Warwick causes an estimated 1.6 tonnes of CO2 per year7 from regulated energy (permanent uses e.g. heat, light, ventilation), plus8 at least a further ~63% due to unexpected errors in building performance, and unregulated energy (total 2.608 tCO2). - o The new homes could therefore add 26,080 tCO2 to the district's annual emissions unless carbon reduction measures are required through planning.
-By applying onsite carbon reduction requirements and local carbon offsetting, the DPD therefore has the potential to reduce carbon emissions in the district by up to 26,080tCO2 per year.
+- Around 10,000 new dwellings are expected to be built in the district before 2030 - \circ A new-build home in Warwick causes an estimated 1.6 tonnes of CO2 per year7 from regulated energy building performance, and unregulated energy (total 2.608 tCO2). - The new homes could therefore add 26,080 tCO2 to the district's annual emissions unless carbon and local carbon offsetting, the DPD therefore has the potential to reduce carbon emissions in the district by up to 26,080tCO2 per year.